awsdocs/amazon-ecs-developer-guide/doc_source/fargate-capacity-providers.md

 ## Creating a new cluster that uses Fargate capacity providers<a name="fargate-capacity-providers-create-cluster"></a>

 When a new Amazon ECS cluster is created, you can specify one or more capacity providers to associate with the cluster\.
-The capacity providers are used to define a capacity provider strartegy which determine the infrastructure your tasks run on\.
+The capacity providers are used to define a capacity provider strategy which determine the infrastructure your tasks run on\.

 When using the AWS Management Console, the `FARGATE` and `FARGATE_SPOT` capacity providers are associated with the cluster automatically when using the **Networking only** cluster template\.
 For more information, see [Creating a cluster](create_cluster.md)\.